You can have amazing content on your Instagram, but if your follower count is low it can make you feel like people just don’t care.

 There are a few ways you can take advantage of this and get your brand or personal account in front of your target audience organically.

-1. Set your account to public.
+1. Set your account to public

 You want your content to be seen by as many people as possible, right?
 By making your account public, users that don’t follow you are able to see your posts and engage with your account.
-It can also result in your content being featured in the “Explore” section, giving you exposure to millions of users.
+It can also result in your content being featured in the “Explore” section, giving you exposure from millions of Instagram users.

-2. Publish high quality, engaging content.
+2. Publish high quality, engaging content

 Think about how many types of different content Instagram now lets you post.
 Stories, pictures, videos, gifs, IGTV, quizzes, polls and much more.